wolkenschieber/ifled/README.md

 ## How do i get the none option to work in X?

 Run ifled before you start X with the same terminal and same user that you will start X with, this seams to work.
-Any other solution?, mail me.
+Any other solution, open a discussion.

 ## The keyboard is weird, keys get stuck etc